borismus/smus.com/content/books_all.md

 The end is a bit rushed and marred with overly complex time loops, but overall a great work!

+Genesis by ✨
+===
+rating: yes
+posted: May 1, 2022
+cover: /assets/book-covers/genesis.jpg

+Genesis is not so much a book, but an “accretion of sundry traditions, shot through with disjunctions and contradictions, and accumulated in an uneven editorial process over several centuries”.
+The Hebrew word for book, “Sefer” actually translates more to scroll than to book, and scrolls are much more fungible than books.
+A scroll can be stitched to another scroll, split, and spliced, and rarely has named attribution.
+Not a coherent artwork by a single author, Genesis is more like a cathedral of medieval Europe, the product of many hands, involving an elaborate process of editing, like the greatest Hollywood films.

+Main sources of compilation include {Y/J}ahwist (J), Elohistic (E), and Priestly (P) source documents.
+J and E might be contemporary and early, P dates to about 6th century BCE.
+But all is hotly debated.

+The translator lambastes his contemporary commentators for being too focused on the sourcing and not sufficiently focused on analyzing the material itself, while refining medieval commentators like Rashi & Abraham bin Ezra.

+Genesis split into primeval history (1-11) and a focus on the past, how this all came to be, told in a formal, repetitive way.
+Bulk of the book is patriarchal tales (12-50) which is focused on the future, promising long-term national greatness etc. Here the style changes, becomes much more concerned with human affairs, emotions, feuds, violence, and constant struggle.

+The narrative arc is really clean: “Genesis begins with the making heaven and earth and all life, and ends with the image of a mummy — Joseph’s — in a coffin.”

+---

+# Themes and surprises

+**Nomads vs. farmers**: The story of Cain and Abel is about the superiority of the noble nomadic herdsmen (Abel) over the terrible and evil sedentary farmers (Cain).
+Echoes of this later “for every shepherd is abhorrent to Egypt” (46:34)

+**Displacement of the firstborn** Cain and Abel is also the start of the theme of how the firstborn often gets screwed, despite their birth order.
+Similar story with Esau and Jacob.

+**Not children of Cain**: I wrongly thought that humans were descended from Cain.
+No — Cain and Abel had a third brother, Seth.

+**Antediluvian ages**: Methuselah, known for his long life, was 969 years old, but that is only moderately impressive in the grand scheme of things.
+Adam died at the ripe old age of 930, his son Seth at 912.
+Cain died young at 730.

+**Magical beings**: What the heck are the Nephilim (6:1)?

+**Sexual mystery**: What is it that Canaan actually did to his grandfather Noah when he became drunk?
+(9:20)

+**Abram's military conquest**: Chedorlaomer, king of Elam (what a name!) abducted Lot and his crew, and Abram had to raise an army of 318 people and wage war to bail him out!

+**Abram's ritual**: in 15:15, Abram cleaves his farm animals in twain, leaves the halves in some sort of bizarre ritual.
+He then falls into a deep slumber.
+He wards off carrion birds, and sees smoke and fire.
+No drugs involved?

+**Ishmael's short stick**: Shockingly disparaging of Ishmael "He shall be a wild ass of a man; His hand against everyone, And everyone’s hand against him"

+**Barely monotheism:** El Elyon, El-Roi, El Shaddai, God Most High.
+There are so many different Semitic gods fused into one here.
+Sometimes god is referred to Elohim (literally "gods" — plural).
+Jewish Monotheism is clearly only just emerging in these passages.

+**Surrogate slave mothers**: Ishmael was born to Abraham from Hagar (Sarah's servant).
+And only two of Jacob's children were born to him from Rebeca.

+**Lot and his daughters**: Lot unambiguously offered up his own virgin daughters to be raped in the angels’ stead (19:7).
+Later, he and his virgin daughters settled in a cave, and then had children via their own father (19:31).
+Deeply disturbed.

+**Hands and thighs**: apparently cupping someone else's genitals or at least putting your hand near there is part of the act of solemn oath taking in ancient societies (24:2).
+This also happens when Jacob asks Joseph to bury him with the other patriarchs (47:29).

+**Apocryphal camels**: The translator suggests that camels in the bible are not actually historical.
+Archaeological evidence suggests that they weren’t adapted to the climate until several centuries after the patriarchal period.

+**Named wells:** Water is extremely important in the desert.
+Water rights are key, and Abraham battles Abimelech over this (21:22).
+Wells are so important, the wells have names (26:17)

+**Wells and betrothals**: Abraham's servant meets Rebekah (betrothed to Isaac) at a well (24:14).
+Later, Jacob meets Rachel at a well (29:10).
+In Exodus Moses meets Zipporah in the same manner.

+**Laban is a real slimeball**: Such a greedy dude, obsessed with jewlery (24:30), and then tricks Jacob into working him for 14 years.
+And still Jacob was unable to take his harem (2 wives, 2 slave girls, 9 children) without asking Laban’s permission (30:29).
+Quite the scene with Laban furious over his stolen idol, in which Jacob inadvertently condemns his beloved to death (31:32), followed by another gem, in which Rachel sits on a cushion concealing the stolen figurine and pleading to her father that she has menses and cannot get up.
+(31:35).

+**Girl names**: anyone looking for a biblical name for their baby girl?
+I recommend Oholibamah.
+There is also Basemath, although I guess it’s pronounced bass-seh-mat.
+Or consider Mehetabel.

+**Boy names**: highly recommend naming them like Benjamin did.
+And he had a lot of kids: Bella and Beecher and Ashbel, Gera and Naaman, Ehi and Rosh, **Muppim and Huppim** and Ard.

+**Juda* the traitor**: Judah sells his brother (37:20), and Judas sells his brother Jesus Christ.

+**Tamar and Judah**: Tamar is I guess fixated on getting a son by Judah’s lineage (Er) one way or another, so in desperation dresses like a whore and seduces Judah.
+Is it normal for Judah to go whoring?
+(38:16)

+**Joseph the autist**: “And look” is Joseph’s signature childish excitement.
+He seems to have no ability to read the room.
+No wonder his brothers hated him so much!
+(41:1)

+**Jacob and Joseph were embalmed**: Jacob was embalmed (50:3), and Joseph was even mummified and placed in a coffin (50:26).
+Surprisingly Egyptian for a forefather.

 Grand Transitions by Vaclav Smil
 ===
 rating: yes